 Arthurian legend tends to assign the various divisions of Wales to separate rulers, though a few texts appoint rulers of the entire country.
 Renaut de Bâgé has Esmeree the Blonde as Wales’s queen, having inherited the country from her father, Guingras.
 Guinglain, Gawain’s son, became king when he married her.

 In Wolfram von Eschenbach’s Parzival, we learn that Queen Herzeloyde (Herselojde), Perceval’s mother, inherited it from her late husband, King Castis.
 Gahmuret became king upon marrying Herzeloyde.
 After Perceval’s birth, it was conquered by King Lähelin, but was eventually reclaimed by Kardeiz, Perceval’s son.
 In Parzival, there were a tournament held in Wales which Gahmuret, father of Percivale, was one of those who participated.

 According to the Vulgate Cycle, the country was called Hoselice in Joseph of Arimathea’s time.
 Its first Christian king was Galahad, Joseph of Arimathea’s son, and its name was changed to Gales or Wales in his honor.
 Several generations later, Wales was ruled by King Varlan, who struck the Dolorous Stroke against King Lambor of Listenois.
-The Dolorous Stroke turned both Listeonis and Wales into the Waste Land.
+The Dolorous Stroke turned both Listenois and Wales into the Waste Land.

 In the Historia Meriadoc, Wales is first ruled by King Caradoc, whose life and land are taken by his brother, Griffin.
 With Arthur’s help, the land was eventually restored to Meriadoc, Caradoc’s son, who gave it to King Urien to rule in his stead.